opengisch/georama/docs/src/local_setup.md

 It has been tested on Ubuntu 24.04 LTS.

+NB: if you don't want to click your way through the installation, you can also use the shell script below

 ## 🧱 PART 1: Install Docker (one-time setup)

 Docker is like a "portable box" that runs software without you needing to install all its complicated dependencies manually.
 You only need to do this once.